Publishing and Broadcasting Limited: Formation

-Publishing and Broadcasting Limited was formed in 1994, from the merger of The Nine Network Australia and Australian Consolidated Press.
+Publishing and Broadcasting Limited was formed in 1994 as a holding company for Nine Network and Australian Consolidated Press.
 PBL registered Nine Films and Television, an in-house film and television production arm, in August of that year.

 In the late 1990s PBL lost millions on a venture called Nine India.
 Its most tangible form was a branded block on two of the channels operated by Doordarshan.
 It planned to become a major player in Indian television, but by early in the next decade, the concept was dropped.

 In 1999, Crown Casino and Entertainment Complex was bought by PBL, and the online division of PBL, ecorp was floated on the ASX. ecorp was later privatised and delisted from the Stock Exchange.

 In 2002, PBL entered a deal with Prime Television, giving it an effective 50% stake in Prime NZ.
 Nine Film and Television began to theatrically release films which were distributed through Hoyts (then also owned by PBL and related companies).
 A joint venture with Macquarie Film Corporation generated capital for the production of these films.
 The first film released was Dirty Deeds in 2002.
 It was followed by Gettin' Square (with Working Title Australia and Mushroom Pictures) in 2003.

 In 2004, PBL purchased the Burswood Casino in Perth, and a 50% stake in Hoyts Cinemas, along with West Australian Newspapers.
 Hoyts was previously owned by the Packer private company; Consolidated Press Holdings Ltd. It also sold Papua New Guinea's only television network, EM TV to Fiji Television.